Baby Boom (film): Plot

-Humiliated, J.C. quits, and moves with Elizabeth to a farmhouse in Vermont.
-Purchasing the house without first having seen it in person or having it inspected, she finds it is riddled with problems (failing plumbing and heating, lack of water, bad roof).
+Humiliated, J.C. quits and moves with Elizabeth to a farmhouse in Vermont.
+Purchasing the house without first having seen it in person or having it inspected, she finds it is riddled with problems.
 By winter, she is strapped with escalating repairs needed to her new home, running out of money and patience, and overwhelmed with loneliness.

-On the brink of financial collapse, and suffering a nervous breakdown, J.C. meets local veterinarian Dr. Jeff Cooper.
-At first annoyed by him, she is opposed to Jeff's overtures and is focused now on returning to New York as fast as possible.
+On the brink of financial collapse and suffering a nervous breakdown, J.C. meets local veterinarian Dr. Jeff Cooper.
+She is opposed to Jeff's overtures, and she is focused on returning to New York City.
 Finding a buyer for the house proves almost impossible.
 She sees an opportunity to sell "gourmet" baby food applesauce she had concocted for Elizabeth from fresh ingredients.
-After a rough start, it grows into a full-fledged business called "Country Baby".
-As her business expands and orders start pouring in from all over the country, J.C. and Jeff strike up a romance.
+After a rough start, it grows into a full-fledged business named Country Baby.
+As her business expands and rapid orders start, J.C. and Jeff have a romance.

-Later, Fritz reaches out to J.C. with an offer from The Food Chain to acquire Country Baby, and she returns to her former firm to meet with Larrabee and her former colleagues.
-They lay out the multi-million-dollar deal to buy her company and distribute its products nationwide, and offering her a lucrative salary with a Manhattan apartment and other benefits.

-Ready to accept and that she would be back into her original powerful and prestigious former life in corporate career of New York, J.C. has a change of heart and declines Fritz's offer.
-She is confident she can grow her company herself without having to sacrifice her relationship with Elizabeth and Jeff.
-J.C. returns home to Jeff and Elizabeth in Vermont, content with her new life as an active mother, girlfriend, and the CEO of her own burgeoning business.
+Later, Fritz contacts J.C. with an offer from The Food Chain to acquire Country Baby, and she returns to her former firm to meet with Larrabee and her former colleagues.
+They outline the multi-million-dollar deal to buy her company and distribute its products, offering her a lucrative salary with a Manhattan apartment and other benefits.
+J.C. declines Fritz's offer and returns to Jeff and Elizabeth in Vermont, content with her new life as an active mother, a girlfriend, and the CEO of her burgeoning business.

 Cast

 Production

-The film was shot on location in Los Angeles, New York City and Peru, Vermont.
-Filming took place between November 5, 1986, and February 3, 1987.
+The film was shot on location in Los Angeles, New York City, and Peru, Vermont.
+Filming took place from November 5, 1986 to February 3, 1987.

 Reception

 Box office

 The film debuted at #3 at the domestic box office, behind Fatal Attraction and Hello Again.

-It earned a respectable USD$1,608,924 in its opening weekend in the U.S. and earned approximately $26,712,476 in its entire run.
+It earned a respectable $1,608,924 in its opening weekend in the U.S. and earned approximately $26,712,476 in its entire run.

 Critical response

-On Rotten Tomatoes, the film has an approval rating of 70% based on reviews from 46 critics, with an average rating of 6/10 and the consensus: "Baby Boom struggles to impart its feminist ideals, but Diane Keaton's winsome leading work helps keep things breezily entertaining."
-On Metacritic, it has a score of 53% based on reviews from 9 critics, indicating "mixed or average reviews".
+On Rotten Tomatoes, the film has an approval rating of 67%, based on reviews from 46 critics, with an average rating of 6/10.
+The consensus states: "Baby Boom struggles to impart its feminist ideals, but Diane Keaton's winsome leading work helps keep things breezily entertaining."
+On Metacritic, it has a score of 53% based on reviews from 9 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.